 The two other via ferratas of the Cristallo Group are the much shorter Via Ferrata Marino Bianchi, which starts also at the Forcella Staunies and leads to Cristallo di Mezzo, and Via ferrata Renato de Pol, which starts at the Pian di Forame to the southwest of Cimabanche Pass and leads to the top of Vecio del Forame (2,863 m / 9,393 ft).

 Like almost everywhere in the Italian Alps, in winter you can ski and snowboard in the Cristallo Mountains.
+It is part of Cortina D‘Ampezzo Ski Resort, one of the 12 large ski areas of the Dolomiti Superski system.
+The Cristallo area itself is called Faloria-Cristallo-Mietres.
 It is one of the 16 ski resorts of the Dolomiti Superski system under the name of Faloria—Cristallo—Mietres.

 To get up to the mountains you can take one of the seven cable cards leading to Mount Cristallo and Mount Faloria.
 The ski runs start directly from Cortina d’Ampezzo, including the black diamond (difficult) 1956 Winter Olympics giant slalom route called "Vitelli."